-R equired additional information Response
+R equirec l additional information Response

 ii.
 Floor Space Ratios;

 iii.
 Lot Size;

 iv.
 Building envelopes;

 ٧. Road widths;

 vi.
 Public spaces;

 vii.
 Streetscapes;

-VIII.
+viii.
 Housing types;

 ix.
 Connectivity and Access;

-Χ. Views and Vistas;
+Х. Views and Vistas;

-χi.
+xi.
 Urban Form Design development

 xii. clause 7.18 Design Excellence of the Wollongong LEP 2009 (key Site requirements).

-p) from the NSW Heritage Council for nt in relation to: Three heritage reports have been prepared (refer to Appendices A, J and K) which determine that the site
+Three heritage reports have been prepared (refer to Appendices A, J and K) which determine that the site

 iii.
 The Archaeological significance of the site and the potential requirements and implications of archaeological impacts from future development under Section 140 of the NSW Heritage Act 1977. has no archaeological significance, nor does the site have the potential to be listed on the State Heritage Register.
 However, four items will be retained on site, listed as items of local heritage significance under WLEP 2009.
 These items will collectively be known as 'former Corrimal Cokeworks'.

 iv.
 The potential for the site to be listed on the State Heritage Register (in light of the findings of the Biosis Report).

-q) The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the wastewater system is able to accommodate the additional development, including the consideration of onsite recycling and reuse as part of water cycle management/water services in the development site.
-(Appendix S) confirms that the wastewater system is
+q) wastew the loca addition consider part of rinvestigation of the relevant vater system capacity identifying that all system is able to accommodate the hal development, including the eration of onsite recycling and reuse as water cycle management/water services development site.
+The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the wastewater system is capable of accommodating the proposed development.

-r) ensuring there is adequate capacity to transfer (Appendix S) confirms that the stormwater system is The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the stormwater system is capable of accommodating the proposed development.
+r) ensuring runoff of the local stormwater system g there is adequate capacity to transfer during heavy wet weather events which n local flooding.
+The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the stormwater system is capable of accommodating the proposed development.

-s) A Flood Study has been prepared and is included at Appendix F .
+s) ogical review in relation to the rail r bridge to the south east of the site.
+A Flood Study has been prepared and is included at Appendix F .

-t) An amended Traffic Impact Assessment is to be prepared to better address the likely impacts of the development on the surrounding roads, including the rail level crossing and addressing the requirements of Table 2.1 of the RTA Guide to Traffic Generating Development.
-An amended Traffic Impact Assessment has been prepared (Appendix T), which assesses the impacts of the development on the surrounding road network.
+t) be prepared to better address the likely impacts of the development on the surrounding roads, including the rail level crossing and addressing the requirements of Table 2.1 of prepared (Appendix T), which assesses the impacts of the development on the surrounding road network report concludes that the only impacts would be Memorial Drive/Railway Street intersection.
+This An amended Traffic Impact Assessment has been prepared (Appendix T), which assesses the impacts of the development on the surrounding road network.
 The report concludes that the only impacts would be to the Memorial Drive/Railway Street intersection.
 This intersection is proposed to be upgraded as part of the development.

-u) on the western side of the rail corridor and the proximity/impact of proposed development.
+u) on the of Sydney Trains 33kV Aerial Line asset western side of the rail corridor and the ity/impact of proposed development.
 A review of the Sydney Trains 33kV Aerial Line was undertaken as part of the Servicing Strategy Report Summary by BG&E (Appendix S).
 Sydney Trains confirmed that feeder 787 does not currently have an easement as the station carpark and access road is owned